OhMyGuus/I-Still-Dont-Care-About-Cookies/PRIVACY_POLICY.md

 ## Data Security

-We take reasonable measures to protect any data collected through the “Report Anonymously” feature from unauthorized access or disclosure.
+We take reasonable measures to protect any data collected through the “Report feature from unauthorized access or disclosure.

 ## Children’s Privacy